What is earnest money for?

 Step 2: Know your contingencies

-Understanding the ins and outs of your purchase agreement’s contingencies is your safety net, so lean on your legal or other advisor if anything is confusing.
+Understanding the ins and outs of your purchase agreement’s contingencies is your safety net, so lean on your real estate agent or legal advisor if you have any questions.

 Step 3: Stay on track with your responsibilities

 Stay vigilant.
 Keep a close eye on deadlines and requirements.
-Staying in sync with the purchase agreement’s timeline ensures that your earnest money isn’t forfeited because you miss a deadline.
+Staying in sync with the purchase agreement’s timeline ensures that you don’t miss a deadline and forfeit your earnest money.

 Step 4: Put it all in writing